 Best Large-Cap Stocks: Costco (COST)

-So, of course, we must talk about Costco (NASDAQ:COST) as one of the best large-cap stocks to buy in July.
-Famous — or perhaps infamous — for the ability to buy 800 pounds of mayonnaise or whatever, Costco practically invented the concept of bulk purchases.
+So, of course, we must talk about Costco (NASDAQ:COST) as one of the best large-cap stocks to buy.
+Famous — or perhaps infamous — for the ability to buy 800 pounds of mayonnaise or whatever one desires, Costco practically invented the concept of bulk purchases.
 Well, if you anticipate that prices will move higher — and that seems to be the consensus — it’s better to buy now than to buy tomorrow.

-To be fair, COST stock has not been immune to volatility, with shares down 14% on a year-to-date (YTD) basis.
-However, it did pull off a 16% increase in revenue for its latest quarter ending May 31, 2022.
+To be fair, COST stock has not been immune to volatility, with shares down 8% on a year-to-date (YTD) basis.
+However, COST stock boasts an average surprise for the past two-quarters of about 7%.
 Thus, it seems that Costco members are getting the memo.

 Raytheon Technologies (RTX)